-Granite has ruled the world of kitchen counter tops for more than a decade, but in the last few years, homeowners have started branching out.
+Granite has ruled the world of kitchen counter tops for more than a decade.
+But in the last few years, homeowners have started branching out.
 Right now, wood, butcher block style counter tops are a particularly popular alternative.
-Wood counters have a relaxed, natural quality and a warm, homey feel, and they’re a great option for a workhorse kitchen.
+Wood counters have a relaxed, natural quality and a warm, homey feel – a great option for a workhorse kitchen.
 Butcher blocks stand up well to heavy use, and are both casual and classic, with a timeless appeal that works well with a wide range of styles.
 But wood counter tops aren’t for everyone, and there are a few important things to know before you buy.

-Wood countertops can be sealed or left unfinished, and which option is right for you depends entirely on what you want to get out of them.
-Traditionally, wood countertops are left unsealed because they’re used for food preparation.
-Unfinished wood is both food and knife friendly, like a big cutting board, but is more susceptible to staining and water damage and needs to be regularly treated and maintained.
+You can either seal your wood countertops or leave them unfinished; which option is right for you depends entirely on what you want to get out of them.
+Traditionally, you’d leave your counters unsealed if you plan to use them for food preparation.
+Unfinished wood is both food- and knife-friendly, like a big cutting board, but is more susceptible to staining and water damage.
+Without a sealant, you’ll need to make sure to regularly treat and maintain the wood.
 Finished wood, on the other hand, is decorative rather than functional, but requires a lot less babying.
 It isn’t immune to staining or water damage, but it stands up a whole lot better, especially in iffy spots, like by the kitchen sink.
 Sealed wood loses some of the natural feel of wood, but has a beautiful glossy finish that can be quite attractive.

 What Type Of Wood

-Butcher blocks can be made out of just about any type of wood, though maple is one of the most popular choices.
-Cherry one of the most durable options for a true butcher block, while dense, exotic woods, like wenge, mahogany, or zebrawood are good for hiding knife marks.
+You can find butcher blocks made out of just about any type of wood.
+Maple is a popular choice for the color, and cherry one of the most durable.
+Dense, exotic woods, like wenge, mahogany, or zebrawood are good for hiding knife marks.
 Bamboo (though it’s technically a grass rather than wood) is another popular option, both because it’s sustainable and eco-friendly, and because it’s very durable.
 That said, bamboo works best with the end grain showing, but this makes for a butcher block with a much finer patterning because the individual pieces are smaller.

 Wood countertops are a DIY’ers dream, because it’s entirely possible to build and install them entirely by yourself.
-Of course, this isn’t a task you want to undertake lightly, but unlike stone, it’s relatively easy to source wood yourself, and it’s incredibly easy to cut and shape the counter to the dimensions of your kitchen.
-You’ll need to make sure that the wood is adequately bonded and installed, but this is an amazing way to cut down on the cost of your kitchen if you have the tools and know-how.
-Even if you aren’t a DIY master, though, wood counter tops are generally priced in the same neighborhood as a mid-range stone, which makes them a viable alternative for most budgets.
+Of course, this isn’t a task you want to undertake lightly.
+But unlike stone, it’s relatively easy to source wood yourself, and it’s incredibly easy to cut and shape the counter to the dimensions of your kitchen.
+You’ll need to make sure that the wood is bonded and installed.
+But this is an amazing way to cut down on the cost of your kitchen if you have the tools and know-how.
+Even if you aren’t a DIY master, wood counter tops are about the same price as a mid-range stone, which makes them a viable alternative for most budgets.

 Pros and Cons

-Ultimately, the advantages and drawbacks of butcher block countertops can be summed up pretty simply: they’re beautiful and pleasant to use, but difficult to care for.
-Wood counters have a literal as well as metaphorical warmth; they’re warm to the touch, sound dampening, and gentle on dishes (which make much less noise and are less likely to break when placed or dropped on a wood counter), and develop a charming patina as they darken with age and wear.
+Ultimately, the advantages and drawbacks of butcher block countertops are simple: they’re beautiful and pleasant to use, but difficult to care for.
+Wood counters have a literal as well as metaphorical warmth; they’re warm to the touch, sound dampening, and gentle on dishes (which make much less noise and are less likely to break when placed or dropped on a wood counter).
+They’ll also develop a charming patina as they darken with age and wear.
 But they’re very much counters that you have to be aware of – you need to be wary of drips, diligent with spills, and always think twice about what you can and can’t put on them, especially if you want them to stay looking pristine.